 The ocean has never been more challenged, nor more essential to our future than it is today.
 How can we do more?
 Advocacy through information and communication is not enough; we can no longer merely observe and educate; we must act.
 And so, as an expanded expression of our W2O mission, we are compelled to invent innovative solutions and seek novel partnerships that will succeed in breaking conventional behavior through the encouragement and introduction of innovative and disruptive outcomes for the future.
 We call this shift W2.O.

-In 2020, we will be expanding and imagining new solutions and relationships.
+In the years to come, we will be expanding and imagining new solutions and relationships.
 We will continue our partnership with UMaine and the UMaine Law School in the Arctic Futures Institute, pursuing research and cultural projects in collaboration with other Maine organizations and the National University and National Museum, in Greenland and other regions in the North.
 We will launch Seafood/Commons, a traceability software system for global seafood distribution.
 We will develop World Ocean Explorer, a virtual aquarium as a transformative educational program for ocean literacy.